 “Mount House educates the whole individual and provides challenging opportunities for all.”
 ISI 2017

-The form tutor is responsible for the day to day welfare of their tutees and will see them every morning during form period.
-Pupils working in small tutor groups is the central element of the pastoral system and is highly effective in identifying and responding to both academic and pastoral issues as they arise.
+The form tutor is responsible for the day-to-day welfare of their tutees and will see them every morning during form period.
+Students working in small tutor groups is the central element of the pastoral system and is highly effective in identifying and responding to both academic and pastoral issues as they arise.

 Form periods are a very important time in the school day and are the regular daily check in between tutee and tutor.
-This time will be made up of form activities and individual one to one meeting with the tutor.
+This time will be made up of form activities and individual one-to-one meetings with the tutor.
 This time will also include full school assemblies, house assemblies and PSHE lessons.

 Head of House

-The pupils in the lower years have the benefit of the Lower Sixth Form Guardians.
-These act like the ‘buddy system’ for pupils in lower years.
+The students in the lower years have the benefit of the Lower Sixth Form Guardians.
+These act like a ‘buddy system’ for students in lower years.
 Their aim is to welcome boys and girls and help them to feel more comfortable and secure at Mount House.
-It will be a strong and friendly bond that provides a warm friendly face to see in the corridors and someone with whom they can be a friend or with whom they can share a worry.
-The Guardians are pupils from Lower Sixth Form (Year 12) who know how it feels to be new in a school.
+It will be a strong and warm bond, providing a friendly face to see in the corridors and someone with whom they can be a friend or with whom they can share a worry.
+The Guardians are students from Lower Sixth Form (Year 12) who know how it feels to be new in a school.
 It is a voluntary programme that your son/daughter may join at the start of the year.